hodgman/ois_protocol/README.md

 - [ ] Documentation!
 - [ ] Test the Arduino device code against Objects In Space game for compatibility with their "v1" spec.
-- [ ] Test the C++ host code against other Arduinos In Space for compatibility with the "v1" spec.
+- [ ] Test the C++ host code against other arduino libraries (e.g. Arduinos In Space) for compatibility with the "v1" spec.
 - [ ] Collaborate with the community to nail down an ideal "v2" spec.
 - [ ] More testing of the binary communication mode.
 - [ ] Example implementations in other languages (C#?).